 - Gently swish with antimicrobial mouthwashes

 Don’t forget to go to your post-op follow-up with our oral surgeon to monitor your healing and the success of the soft tissue graft.
+Take any prescribed antibiotics.
+And keep up with the recovery kit; you’ll be glad you did.

 Don’t Complicate Recovery: Avoid these Unhealthy Pitfalls

 One thing that can easily cause a soft tissue graft to fail is smoking tobacco; so if you smoke, please be advised that you can have a difficult time healing from soft tissue grafting.
 This is because smoking constricts the blood vessels, making it harder for your mouth to heal from soft tissue grafting, dental implant surgery, and other oral surgeries.
+Not to mention all the nasty chemicals you’re suffocating the gum tissue with.

 Smoking can cause a gum graft to fail, and can even cause tissue necrosis in your remaining gums.
 If you smoke, we strongly urge you to quit to help the healing process following your oral surgery.
 Other habits that should be avoided and health conditions that should be managed to maximize the healing process include: